 Teach your children that no one, not even someone they know, has the right to touch them in a way that makes them feel uncomfortable.
 Tell them they have the right to say "NO" to an adult in this situation.

 At School or at Play

 Walk the neighborhood with your child.
 Pick out the safest route to school and friends' houses.
-Avoid danger spots like alleys and wooded areas.
+Avoid dangerous places like alleys and wooded areas.
 Identify safe places to go in an emergency, like a neighbor's house, a block parent, or an open store.

 Don't hang a house key to a child's neck.
 It's a telltale sign that you won't be home when they return from school.
 Put it inside a pocket or sock.

-Encourage your child to look out for other kids' safety anbd to stayt away from strangers who hang around playgrounds, public restrooms and empty buildings.
+Encourage your child to look out for other kids' safety and to stay away from strangers who hang around playgrounds, public restrooms, and empty buildings.
 A stranger is someone the child doesn't know well.
 Teach your child to remember and report to you the license plate numbers of people who offer rides, hang around playgrounds, or appear to follow them.
 If a stranger tries to follow or grab your child, teach him or her to scream "Stay away from me" or "This person is trying to hurt me" and run to the nearest place where people are around.

 At The Home

 Make sure your children reach you by telephone, wherever you are.
 Have your child check in with you at work or with a neighbor when she or he gets home.